Train a model¶

 HPU available: False, using: 0 HPUs

-wandb: Currently logged in as: jla-gardner.
+wandb: Currently logged in as: jla-gardner to https://api.wandb.ai.
 Use `wandb login --relogin` to force relogin

 wandb: Run `wandb offline` to turn off syncing.